MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 Stops recording video with Misty's 4K camera.

-Use this command after calling `misty.StartRecordingVideo()`.
-Video recordings cannot be longer than 10 seconds.
-Misty stops recording automatically if a video reaches 10 seconds before you call this command.
-To download a video from your robot, use the [`GetVideoFile`](../../../misty-ii/rest-api/api-reference/#getvideofile) REST command.
+```JavaScript
+// Syntax
+misty.StopRecordingVideo([int prePauseMs], [int postPauseMs]);
+```

+If you do not call the `misty.StopRecordingVideo()` method, Misty automatically stops recording after the duration for the recording has elapsed.
+You set this duration when you call the [`misty.StartRecordingVideo()`](./#misty-startrecordingvideo) method.
+The default duration for a video recording is 10 seconds.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
 Feel free to use this command, but recognize that it may behave unpredictably at this time.
 {{box op="end"}}

-```JavaScript
-// Syntax
-misty.StopRecordingVideo([int prePauseMs], [int postPauseMs]);
-```

 Arguments